arturtarasov/Snake/ReadMe.txt

-Разработано мультиплеерное приложение "Змейка". В папке Builds вы найдете файлы для Android и Windows.
+Developed multiplayer application "Snake".
+In the Builds folder you will find files for Android and Windows.